A Novel Framework for Online Supervised Learning with Feature Selection: Methods

-\subsection{\bf Online Classification Methods}
+\subsection{Online Classification Methods}

-The aforementioned algorithms not only can select features for regression, but can also be used for classification, even though these algorithms are based on the $\ell_2$ loss.
-In fact, for the two class problem with labels $+1$ and $-1$, the coefficient vector for classification from linear least squares is proportional to the coefficient vector by linear discriminant analysis without intercept\citep{friedman2001elements}.
-Besides, one can use the Lasso method to select variable for classification under some assumptions\citep{neykov2016l1}.
-We will give the theoretical guarantees in Section \ref{sec:theory}.
+The proposed online learning methods not only select important features for the linear regression model but can also select variables for the binary classification model, even though these methods are based on the linear regression model with $\ell_2$ loss such as (\ref{eq:penreg}).
+In fact, for the binary classification problem with labels $+1$ and $-1$, the coefficient vector estimated from least squares is proportional to the coefficient vector by linear discriminant analysis without intercept \citep{friedman2001elements}.
+This implies that the proposed online learning methods can effectively select variables for binary classification as well.
+As presented in \cite{neykov2016l1}, under certain assumptions, one can use the penalized methods to select features for classification models such as the Logistic regression model.

+As a special case of binary classification, the problem of class label imbalance is challenging in the area of machine learning, as methods tend to favor the majority class, which leads to biased performance.
+In computer vision, it means that the algorithm might struggle to accurately classify the minority class (positive samples) due to the lack of representative examples.
+The RAVEs framework can handle this imbalanced data classification problem by computing separate RAVEs $\bS_{xx}^p, \bmu_{x}^p, n_p$ for the observations with positive labels, and the observations with negative labels, $\bS_{xx}^n, \bmu_{x}^n, n_n$.
+First, these RAVEs must be normalized as described in Section \ref{subsec2:Standardization} using the same mean and standard deviation.
+Therefore, the mean $\bmu_x^n$ and standard deviation $\bsigma_n = \sqrt{\text{diag}{\bS_{xx}^n} - (\bmu_{x}^n)^2}$ of the observation with negative labels can be used to standardize both RAVEs since they are usually the majority of the data.
+In this case, a weighted $\ell_2$ loss function is appropriate:

+where each positive has weight $w_p/n_p$ and each negative has weight $w_n/n_n$.
+In practice, we use $w_p=w_n=1$ as default values.
+Observe that an intercept $\beta_0$ is used in this case to avoid standardizing the binary labels $\by$.
+The gradient of the weighted loss will be